Fizzify/Fizzify/README.md

-Hello, currently learning HTML, CSS, JS, React, Electron, SCSS, NodeJS, ExpressJS, EJS, and Svelte.
+Hello, currently learning HTML, CSS, JS, React, Electron, SCSS, NodeJS, ExpressJS, EJS, and Svelte(doesn't mean I know it).
 You will find my projects(which are open-source) on my profile.
 I'm willing to learn other libraries like Next.js or Vite in the future.

 I am currently 13 years old in JHS.